Raleigh North Carolina, USA Travel Guide

 Raleigh is located in the eastern part of North Carolina's Piedmont region.
 This area of undulating hills and hardwood forests separates the coastal plain from the Appalachian Mountains.
 The city’s elevation ranges from about 250 to 400 feet (76 to 122 meters) at an elevation of.

-The Neuse River forms Raleigh's eastern boundary, offering scenic beauty and opportunities for recreation.
+The Neuse River forms Raleigh's eastern boundary, offering scenic beauty and chances for recreation.
 Several smaller lakes, including Lake Johnson and Lake Raleigh, dot the city landscape, providing spots for boating, fishing, and walking.
-These landforms integrate well with urban development.
+These landforms integrate well with growth of the city.
 The city itself features a relatively flat to gently rolling terrain.

 Atlantic Ocean beaches are a two-hour drive west.